Racial antisemitism: Racial antisemitic legislation

-In Nazi Germany, the Nuremberg Race Laws of 1935 placed severe restrictions on "aliens" such as Jews or anyone of Jewish heritage.
-These laws deprived Jews of citizenship rights and prohibited sexual relations and marriage between any Aryan and Jew (such relations under Nazi ideology was a crime punishable under the race laws as Rassenschande or "racial pollution").
-These laws established that on the basis of their race, all Jews, even quarter- and half-Jews, were no longer citizens of their own country (their official title became "subject of the state").
+In Nazi Germany, the Nuremberg Race Laws of 1935 imposed severe restrictions on "aliens" such as Jews or anyone of Jewish heritage.
+These laws deprived Jews of citizenship rights and they also prohibited sexual relations and marriages between Aryans and Jews (according to Nazi ideology and according to the race laws, such relations were crimes and as a result, they were punishable as Rassenschande or "racial pollution").
+These laws stated that on the basis of their race, all Jews were no longer citizens of their own country (their official title became "subject of the state").
 This meant that they had no basic citizens' rights, e.g., to vote.
-In 1936, Jews were banned from all professional jobs, effectively preventing them having any influence in politics, higher education and industry.
+In 1936, Jews were banned from all professional jobs, effectively preventing them from having any influence in politics, higher education and industry.
 On 15 November 1938, Jewish children were banned from going to normal schools.
-By April 1939, nearly all Jewish companies had either been confiscated, collapsed under financial pressure and declining profits, or had been persuaded to sell out to the Nazi government.
-This further reduced their human rights; they were legally reduced to second-class compared to the non-Jewish populace.
+By April 1939, nearly all Jewish companies had either been confiscated, collapsed under financial pressure and declining profits, or their owners had been persuaded to sell them out to the Nazi government.
+This law further reduced their human rights; they were legally reduced to the status of second-class citizens compared to the status of the non-Jewish populace.

-Racial antisemitic laws legislation was also passed elsewhere.
-In the 19th century, King Frederick II of Prussia enacted multiple laws harmful against Jewish people of the time such as laws restricting marriage between them.
-In Austria, laws also fell upon the limit of children Jewish families can have with the law only allowing one child per family as to prevent rise in Jewish population.
+Racial antisemitic laws were also passed elsewhere.
+In the 19th century, King Frederick II of Prussia enacted multiple laws which were harmful to the Jewish people of the time such as laws which restricted marriages between them.
+In Austria, laws also limited the number of children which Jewish families were allowed to have, to prevent the rise of the Jewish population, the law only allowed a Jewish family to have one child.